USDA Health Certificate Endorsement

 - The payment in the form of credit card information or money order.

-- A self-addressed, stamped envelope for returning the form to you.
+- A self-addressed, expedited postage-paid envelope for returning the form to you.

-We recommend using expedited service both ways that offers delivery tracking.
+We strongly recommend using expedited service both ways that offers delivery tracking.

 Each state has a USDA/APHIS/VS area veterinarian.
 You can find the nearest USDA State office.